You can spend as much as you want on a date, but spending a lot is not required in Charlotte.

 CLT Airport Overlook

 Pack a picnic and watch the planes take off at one of the only public overlooks at an airport in the country.
 The planes will take off and land with the Charlotte skyline as the backdrop.
-There are also sometimes food trucks or carts there.
+The old Overlook has closed, but there’s a temporary one (until the new one is built.)
+Drivers looking to visit the temporary Overlook must use Wilkinson Boulevard to Marshall Drive.
+Signage will be in place to direct motorists during the duration of the project.

 Cars and Coffee